 When I arrived in Paris 5 years ago, I remember fixating on an illustration by the talented Japanese artist Kanako, a dreamy scene of a Parisian girl in a clawfoot bath tub with a perfect window view of the Eiffel Tower.
 I wondered if such a bathroom in Paris existed and if I’d ever get to be that girl.
-Having secretly hoped all these years to re-create that too-good-to-be-true Paris cliché, when I stepped into Paris Perfect’s tub with a glass of wine and the tower’s sparkle lights switched on, I knew I was more than cured of my post-vacation blues.
+Having secretly hoped all these years to re-create that too-good-to-be-true Paris cliché moment, when I stepped into Paris Perfect’s tub with a glass of wine and the tower’s sparkle lights switched on, I knew I was more than cured of my post-vacation blues.

 My appreciation for Parisian clichés continued the following day as we joined the Eiffel Tower for breakfast, with buttery croissants and red-chequered cushions.

-From my neighbouring Parisian 5th floor nest, I watched the elevators going up and down the insides of the iron lady.
+From my Parisian 5th floor nest, I watched the elevators going up and down the insides of the iron lady.